brightmart/ai_law/README.md

 12.TODO
 -------------------------------------------------------------------------

-   1) F1 score need check

-   2) train loss up and down

-   3) target f1 score reach to 0.5
+   1) tracking miss match of micro and macro of f1 score: balance micro and macro to maximize final f1 score

+   2) error analysis: print and analysis error cases for each task, and get insight for improvement

-   4) trancuate sequences in the begining not the end
+   3) truncate or pad sequences in the beginning, or reverse

-   5) preprocess document as serveral sentences before graph model
+   4) preprocess document as serveral sentences before graph model

-   6) try CNN and other models
+   5) try pure CNN or attention models to speed up training

 13.Conclusion